Eldron01/NFC_Medication/README.md

 Guide:
-- Add your sticker to HA by swiping it on the reader and going to Settings – Tags
+1) Add your sticker to HA by swiping it on the reader and going to Settings –> Tags
 2) I suggest renaming the tag to something meaningful
-  3)	Create an input Boolean helper to toggle.
+3) Create an input Boolean helper to toggle
-    Settings – Devices & Services – Helpers
+   - Settings –> Devices & Services –> Helpers
+   - Create Helper -> Toggle
+   - Give it a meaningful name

+In Node-Red:
+1) Add a Tag Node
+2) Add a Call Service Node and connect the two